| |

 Rabbi Elisa Klapheck is the rabbi of the Egalitarian Minyan in Frankfurt

 am Main.
 She is one of very few rabbis serving today in Germany.
-Since
+Before

-she published a book on the world’s first woman rabbi, Regina Jonas
+wrote a book on the world’s first woman rabbi ever, Regina Jonas

 Rabbi CHAVA KOSTER, New York